-In response to Nat Turner’s rebellion, many Southern states enacted laws that forbade the teaching of blacks and slaves to read and write.
-Southerners believed literacy provided blacks with a means to plan and subvert established rules in their respective slave societies; Nat Turner providing an excellent case in point to many lawmakers and politicians.
+In response to Nat Turner’s rebellion, many Southern states enacted laws that forbade teaching Black Americans and slaves to read and write.
+Southerners believed literacy provided Black people with a means to plan and subvert established rules in their respective slave societies; Nat Turner providing an excellent case in point to many lawmakers and politicians.
 Slaves were also prohibited from holding religious services without the presence of white ministers.
 For many Southerners, religion posed a tremendous threat to their established order; Turner, again, providing an excellent example for this supposition.

 Because of the polarizing quality of Turner’s rebellion on Northern and Southern opinions regarding slavery, many historians view the insurrection as a major conduit to the American Civil War.
 Although the war did not occur until several decades later, the event was fundamental in the development of tensions and anger between the North and South.

 Greenberg, Kenneth S. Nat Turner: A Slave Rebellion in History and Memory 1st Edition.
 New York, NY: Oxford University Press, 2003.

 Parker, Nate.
 The Birth of a Nation: Nat Turner and the Making of a Movement.
 New York, NY: Atria Books, 2016.

 Slawson, Larry.
 "The Impact of Nat Turner's Rebellion."
 HubPages.com.

 Tucker, Phillip Thomas.
 Nat Turner's Holy War to Destroy Slavery.
 2017.